 Our Story and Philosophy

-Today, totalitarian tendencies in society are becoming more and more exacerbated, especially with the advance of social media, echo chambers, and increasing polarization.
-At the same time, we are also gaining a deeper understanding of how cognition and language works.
-Contemporary technology provides us with powerful tools and approaches to enhance and scale our thinking processes.
-We believe that technology can play an important role in helping our culture evolve and transcend the negative tendencies.
-We want InfraNodus to play an important part in this process.
+Today, totalitarian tendencies in society are becoming increasingly pronounced, driven by the rise of social media, echo chambers, and growing polarization.
+Much of the world’s tension seems to stem from two opposing yet equally problematic ideas: the belief in a single absolute truth (authoritarian thinking, violent ideologies) and the notion that truth does not exist at all (cynicism and indifference, the era of post-truth).
+At the same time, our understanding of cognition and language is evolving.
+Contemporary technology offers powerful tools and approaches to enhance and expand our thinking processes.
+We believe technology can play a crucial role in helping culture evolve beyond these negative tendencies.

 InfraNodus History